 Frankenia laevis may be found in Kent in two main types of habitat.
 One is bare or semi-bare, damp, saline ground, generally free-draining sand/shingle, which can be at the upper level in transition to saltmarsh.
-The this association of species in such a habitat with Suaeda vera at Lydd Ranges is paralleled by situation at Blakeney,
+The association of this species in such a habitat with Suaeda vera at Lydd Ranges is paralleled by situation at Blakeney,